JSX

 </div>

-, you can share data globally across any level of the Component tree without passing values through props.
+By using useContext, you can share data globally across any level of the Component tree without passing values through props.

 import type { FC } from 'hono/jsx'